 - At this stage, you should start pursuing your CFA.
 While you finish up your CFA Level 1, CFA Level 2, and CFA Level 3, you would be promoted to the position of Manager in Valuation or in Consulting.

-- At this stage, you would have two options – the first option is to continue in the same profile or to join a public accounting firm as a partner or similar position.
-If you choose the latter, this is how you would exit your valuation analyst career profile.
+- At this stage, you would have two options – the first option is to continue in the same profile or to join a public accounting firm as a partner or a similar position.
+If you choose the latter, this is how you would exit your career.

-- If you decide to continue in the same valuation analyst career profile, after few years as a manager, you would become the vice president of the consulting firm.
-From here most of the candidates change their profile.
+- If you decide to continue in the same valuation analyst career profile, after a few years as a manager, you will become the vice president of the consulting firm.
+From here, most of the candidates change their profile.
 You would have three options at this juncture.
-You can join the corporate sector as CEO or CFO.
+You can join the corporate sector as a CEO or CFO.
 You would have the option to join a company in the financial sector and get a managing director position or sort.
 The last option is you can choose to start your own venture and become an entrepreneur.

 Valuation Analyst Salary

-Many candidates choose valuation analyst career profile because of a great career growth and a decent compensation.
+Many candidates choose this profile because of their great career growth and decent compensation.

 - As a junior or senior associate, you can expect to earn around $60,000 to $90,000 per annum (the amount is inclusive of the bonus).